Robert Brault

 “Having perfected our disguise, we spend our lives searching for someone we don’t fool.”

-“Conspicuously from the Ten Commandments is any obligation of parent to child.
+“Conspicuously absent from the Ten Commandments is any obligation of parent to child.
 We must suppose that God felt it unnecessary to command by law what He had ensured by love.”

 “If you are not a figure of authority to your kids, then you should at least pray to God that they find one.”